-- Upper Years Leader & Academic Coordinator Leigh Anne Toler
+- Head of Post-16 James Rollinson

 - Head of Higher Education Mark Andrews

-- Higher Education Counsellor Rosana Morison
+- Higher Education Counsellor Rossana Morison

 - BSB Futures Coordinator Amanda Nocera

-- Head of Year 11 Joanne Eade
+- Head of Year 11 Phil Townsend

 - Deputy Head of Curriculum David Hindley

 To further support students in choosing the pathway for them, we have articulated appropriate entry criteria for each Pathway which align with the rigor, depth, breadth and pace of learning necessary to find success in each programme of study.
 These will be detailed over the coming pages.